 We believe that a small number of computer products marketed by us or currently used by our customers might not be year 2000 compliant.
 In addition, some products and services provided to our customers by other software vendors may not be year 2000 compliant, thereby disrupting the ability of our customers to use our software.
 We have accrued \$1.0 million at June 30, 1999, representing the estimated costs to modify our software products to address year 2000 issues under existing agreements for previously sold products.
 See "Management's Discussion and Analysis of Results of Operation and Financial Condition -- Year 2000 Issues".
 Our ultimate costs to address the year 2000 issues may significantly exceed our estimates, in which case those costs could have a material adverse effect on our results of operations and business and financial condition.
-Moreover, due to our dependence on a limited number of significant customers, any material adverse impact on such customers due to year 2000 issues could also have a material adverse effect on our results of operations, business and financial conditions.
+Moreover, due to our dependence on a limited number of significant customers, any material adverse impact on such customers due to year 2000 issues and financial conditions.